 More than a year later since the law was passed, it is easy to see that the law has failed to achieve its intended purposes.
 But instead of admitting this failure of policy, legislators have instead made numerous amendments, providing exemptions to professions that have called for them.

 According to Mintz, California has had to develop a less restrictive test for employees and contractors to assess their exemption eligibility.

 California has amended its independent contractor law to make more jobs and professions exempt from the “ABC” test that AB 5 codified last year.
 Governor Newsom signed the amendment into law on September 4, 2020.
 It becomes effective immediately.

 AB 2257 modifies and expands the list of professions exempt from the “ABC” test to include additional occupations and industry areas.
 These changes primarily impact freelance writers, musicians, film support crews and visual artists, making it easier for companies to classify them as independent contractors.

 With these amendments, roughly 75 professions or types of businesses are now exempt from the independent contracting test set out in AB 5, meaning employers are able to use the common law Borello test instead of the more restrictive “ABC” test to assess whether the workers are employees or independent contractors.

 But one has to ask; if the law was so beneficial to employees and independent contractors, why are they asking to be exempt from it?
-Whether the California legislature did not foresee these negative consequences or instead decided to overlook them for the greater good, that is something that is hard to say.
-But anyone with logic can see how raising costs of hiring contractors would lead to less contracting jobs.
+Whether the California legislature did not foresee these negative consequences or instead decided to overlook them for the greater good, is something that is hard to say.
+But anyone with logic can see how raising the costs of hiring contractors would lead to fewer contracting jobs.

 This is why so many professions like truckers moved to protect their livelihoods by asking for an exemption.
 The Recording Academy, which has had a big hand in getting the law to be amended recently to exempt music makers from the bill, also knew the unintended effects that they would have on workers in that industry.